AlfieDarko/which-fe-techtest/README.md

-# Getting Started with Create React App
+# Getting Started with Which?
+Tech Test.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Instructions

 In the project directory, you can run: